-When the place is literally called the Margarita Cartel, you know there’s no funny business when it comes to margaritas.
-Slinging some of the best around, the crew at Margarita Cartel truly has that magic margarita touch.
-Some of their best ones include a delicious red chili and cucumber marg, a passionfruit marg, a smoky pineapple marg and a refreshing watermelon marg.
-They also serve one of the best (if not the best) classic margs around, so make sure you try them all.
+When the place is literally called the Margarita Cartel, you know they mean business when it comes to margaritas.
+Slinging some of the best margis around, the crew at Margarita Cartel truly has that magic margarita touch.
+Some of their best ones include a delicious red chilli and cucumber marg, a passionfruit marg, a smoky pineapple marg and a refreshing watermelon marg.
+They also serve one of the best (if not the best) classic margaritas around, so come with a crew and make sure you try them all.

 Killer cocktails await you at Rosella’s, including some truly creative iterations on margaritas.
-Take the delicious Margot-rita Robbie for example: tequila, kumquat liqueur, lime, huacatay, wattle blossom and roasted kelp.
-Tastes even better than it sounds.
+Take the delicious Margot-rita Robbie for example, which expertly combines tequila, kumquat liqueur, lime, huacatay, wattle blossom and roasted kelp.
+It tastes even better than it sounds.

 Bonita Bonita has most definitely solidified their spot among the best Mexican restaurants on the Gold Coast, so there’s no surprise they’ve also nailed a spot on the best margarita list.
 From the delicious classic Tommy's Margarita (tequila, lime and agave) to the Bonita (tequila, agave candied jalapenos, lemon, fresh cucumber juice with a chipotle salt rim) or the mezcal margarita, you’ll want to try them all.